Yavuzlu, Kilis

 Yavuzlu, historically Tilhabeş, is a village in the Kilis District, Kilis Province, Turkey.
 The village is inhabited by Turkmens of the Elbegli tribe and had a population of 1,190 in 2022.
+Before the 2013 reorganisation, it was a town (belde).

 In late 19th century, German orientalist Martin Hartmann listed the village as a settlement of 40 houses inhabited by Turks.